auriq/essentia_docs/source/install.rst

   setenv PATH $PATH:$HOME/.local/essentia/bin/aq_tools/bin
   setenv PATH $PATH:$HOME/.local/essentia/bin/aq_tools/udb

+Once installed and the paths set, Essentia can be invoked from the command line using ``ess``.

 Essentia is self contained, and to uninstall, one only needs to execute ``rm -rf ~/.local/essentia``.

 AWS 30 day trial